gapotchenko/gnu-tk/README.md

 ### GNU Toolkits

-Aside from GNU-TK utility itself, you also need an actual GNU toolkit installed on your system:
+Aside from GNU-TK utility itself, you may also need an actual GNU toolkit installed on your system:

 - **Windows:**
   - [BusyBox](https://frippery.org/busybox/)